aramperes/nut-rs/README.md

 CLI is written using this library, and is a clone of NUT's built-in [upsc](https://networkupstools.org/docs/man/upsc.html) tool.

-Here is an example use of this library (`cargo run --example blocking`):
+Below is a sample program using this library (`cargo run --example blocking`).

 ```rust
 use std::env;